 At his wonderful blog, The Weekly Sift, the mathematician Doug Mudar posted an insightful piece recently about the psychology of gun owners titled: “Guns are security blankets, not insurance policies.”
 He begins with a quote from the sci-fi author William Gibson: “People who feel safer with a gun than with guaranteed medical insurance don’t yet have a fully adult concept of scary.”
 This, Mudar notes, explains a lot about the gun-control debate in America today.

 (Of course, some people have real security problems whose solution may involve guns.
 For example, four Presidents of the United States, about 1 in 10, have been assassinated, others have been the target of assassinations, and all receive numerous threats.
 US Presidents have special security risks.
-But most of us aren’t presidents, drug dealers or the kinds of people for whom being shot is much more than an imaginary monster.)
+But most of us aren’t presidents, congressional representatives, drug dealers or the kinds of people for whom being shot is likely.)

 In my next post I’ll briefly discuss the origins of irrational fears.